-Please feel free to contact the office or make an appointment to see your child's class teacher to have information or policies discussed or explained.
+Please feel free to contact the office or make an appointment to see your child's class teacher if have information to discuss.

 Education is a partnership between staff, parents/guardians and the local community.
 Your involvement and interest in our school and the education of your child is very much encouraged.
 We are proud of Bucasia State School and hope that all children and parents/guardians will get to know it well, support it, appreciate it and most importantly become an active part of our thriving life.